ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     Make the following modifications to the file you downloaded:

-    * Change the line that says `image: logdna/logdna-agent-v2:stable` to instead specify an exact version you want to use, and pull it from `icr.io`.
+    Change the line that says `image: logdna/logdna-agent-v2:stable` to instead specify an exact version you want to use, and pull it from `icr.io`.
 For example, `image: icr.io/ext/logdna-agent:2.1.8`.
 You should use an exact version in a highly regulated environment like IBM Cloud, and pull it from `icr.io` so that Vulnerability Advisor ensures compliance.

-    * Temporary: Remove the namespace section at the top of the file, deleting lines 1-5.
+    **Temporary**: Remove the namespace section at the top of the file, deleting lines 1-5.
 This is vital, because otherwise if you delete the agent with this yaml file it will also remove the namespace--uninstalling Sysdig agent and other things.

-    * Temporary: Globally change `namespace: logdna-agent` to `namespace: ibm-observe` in 6 places.
+    **Temporary**: Globally change `namespace: logdna-agent` to `namespace: ibm-observe` in 6 places.

-    * Temporary: Insert `namespace: ibm-observe` into the ClusterRole section, under `metadata`.
+    **Temporary**: Insert `namespace: ibm-observe` into the ClusterRole section, under `metadata`.

-    * Temporary: Insert `namespace: ibm-observe` into the ClusterRoleBinding section, under `metadata`.
+    **Temporary**: Insert `namespace: ibm-observe` into the ClusterRoleBinding section, under `metadata`.

-    * Temporary: Need to fix an indentation problem in `spec: template: spec: containers: name: env:`.
+    **Temporary**: Need to fix an indentation problem in `spec: template: spec: containers: name: env:`.
 Starting with `- name: LDLOGPATH`, six lines need to be indented by 2.
 (Different yaml files have different lines that need to be indented/unindented, so verify with `kubectl create --dry-run --validate -f logdna-agent-v2-st-private.yaml`.)

     Now that the yaml file has been modified, install the agent with this command: